Bachelor of Artificial Intelligence (Honours)

 Career opportunities

 By undertaking a focused research project in your final year of study, you will acquire research skills and advanced technical expertise in your chosen topic.
-Plus, you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of artificial intelligence.
+Plus, you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of AI.
 You will also be well positioned to pursue further study including a masters by research or PhD.

 Participation requirements